Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

 with $A_{AA'}$ independent of $\pi$.
 In terms of $\nabla_{AA'} = \partial_{AA'} + A_{AA'}$ the equations of motion of the effective space-time theory are

 which are the ASDYM equations.
 This is what we expected from the Penrose-Ward transformation.
-The boundary conditions on $\bar\cA$ constrain $A$, and these constraints can naturally be interpreted as gauge fixing conditions on the anti-self-dual connection $A$.
-These are in general only possible for an anti-self-dual connection, so parts of the ASDYM equations are actually encoded in the gauge fixing.
-The equations of motion we obtain from the effective action on $\E^4$ will be equivalent to the ASDYM equations in this gauge.\\
+The boundary conditions on $\bar\cA$ constrain $A$, and these constraints can naturally be interpreted as gauge fixing conditions on the ASD connection $A$.
+These are in general only attainable for an ASD connection, so parts of the ASDYM equations are actually encoded in the gauge fixing.
+The equations of motion we obtain from the effective action on $\E^4$ will imply the remainder of the ASDYM equations in this gauge.\\

 A more general interpretation of~\eqref{eq:effective} is as the zero-curvature equation of a 4d analogue of the Lax connection of a 2d integrable system.
 We write

 for the Lax connection, whereupon